meson800/touchstone-auth/README.md

 ## Changelog
 See the [CHANGELOG](CHANGELOG.md) for detailed changes.
 ```
-## [0.5.0] - 2023-01-17
+## [0.5.1] - 2023-02-04
-### Added
+### Updated
-- Added the ability to control cookiejar saving.
-Autosave can be disabled
-  and the session cookies can now be saved at any time, not just on close.
+- Updated the version of requests-pkcs12 we rely on to avoid deprecation warnings.
 ```

 ## License